HOW TO'S

 How to Style Medium-Length Hair

-2. Using a blow dryer, put you head down and begin directing air upwards to the scalp until fully dry.
+1. Start with clean, towel-dried hair.2.
+Using a blow dryer, put you head down and begin directing air upwards to the scalp until fully dry.

 3. Use a brush to take down any unwanted volume on the top on sides.